airpair/getting-started-with-event-data-and-keenio/post.md

 ## Why Keen.io?

-There are many similar services out there that are akin to Keen.io, such as Google BigQuery, Segment, and Amazon RedShift (amongs MANY others).
+There are many similar services out there that are akin to Keen.io, such as Google BigQuery, Segment, and Amazon RedShift (among MANY others).
 But there are a few things that really set Keen.io apart from the rest:

 * **Ease of Use:** I have yet to find another analytical platform that has such a streamlined focus on getting event data into their system so quickly and easily.
 Other services like BigQuery and RedShift have great use-cases for more technical applications, however, I could not get up and running nearly as quickly on these platforms.
 * **Software-as-a-Service:** Most of the analytical platforms out there are indeed SaaS-based, however others with very compelling similar technologies ([Druid](http://druid.io) comes to mind), are not SaaS-based.
 Not having to run my own data servers is an enormous benefit, in my time, and the overall scalability of an application.